North Dakota Court Records

 What are the types of Divorce Records available in North Dakota?

-In North Dakota, the divorce records available are divorce decrees and divorce certificates.
+In North Dakota, divorce records are available as decrees and certificates.
 These two records contain some information on the divorce case.

 A divorce decree is a certified court document that embodies the final order signed by a judge ending a marriage.
-It provides a detailed summary of the decree of the judge, which may include the division of assets, child custody, alimony, child support, and financial responsibilities.
-A divorce decree is maintained by the Clerk of Court in the county where divorce was filed.
+It provides a detailed summary of the judge's decree, which may include the division of assets, child custody, alimony, child support, and financial responsibilities.
+A divorce decree is maintained by the Clerk of Court in the county where the divorce was filed.
 It may be obtained by the separated couple and the attorneys involved in the divorce process.

-A divorce certificate can pass as an informational copy because it doesn’t contain details on divorce proceedings and the decree of the judge regarding a divorce case.
-It is a face sheet of the divorce action that provides restricted information such as the names of the divorcees, filing date, the county where the divorce was filed, and the court case number.
+A divorce certificate is typically used as an informational copy because it doesn't contain details on divorce proceedings and the judge's decree regarding a divorce case.
+It is a face sheet of the divorce action that provides restricted information such as the names of the divorcees, filing date, county where the divorce was filed, and court case number.

 How Do I Get Divorce Records in North Dakota?